wanelo/compositor/README.md

 [![Build status](https://secure.travis-ci.org/wanelo/compositor.png)](http://travis-ci.org/wanelo/compositor)

-Composite pattern with a neat DSL for constructing trees of objects in order to render them as a Hash, and subsequently JSON.
-Used by Wanelo to generate all JSON API responses by compositing multiple objects together, converting to a hash and then JSON.
+A Composite Design Pattern with a neat DSL for constructing trees of objects in order to render them as a Hash, and subsequently
+JSON.
+Used by Wanelo to generate all JSON API responses by compositing multiple objects together in API responses, converting to a plain ruby Hash (or an Array) and then using OJ gem to convert Hash to JSON.

+The performance of this approach is significantly faster than RABL, something we started with and abandoned due to it's poor performance.

 ## Installation